tytydraco/yessleep/out/TX_flu_or_90210_Syndrome_is_an_epidemic_in_my_town_There_is_no_cure_Last_year_I_caught_it.md

 My arms were too long, my body contorted into a giant, bulging *thing* that I could barely move.
 Looking down at my hands, they were huge, weighing me down.
 I had bright pink skin and orange polka dots.
 I recognised the colourful backdrop around me, cartoonish furniture, walls that collapsed into liminal spaces that went on forever, custard dripping from the ceiling.

-It was kids show I grew up with.
+It was the kids show I grew up with.

 Bigsby’s Little World.